adbacker/spam/readme.md

  If you're familiar with the screenplay pattern, you'll see some similar verbiage.
 That's intentional.
 While SPAM isn't the screenplay pattern, it is organization and abstraction building blocks that can be used with the screenplay pattern.

+The page object model tends to get unwieldy past a handful of pages and a couple dozen tests.

-SPAM came out of frustration with maintaining POM based frameworks as they passed a certain size.
-Using the page object model with a super simple app can be reasonably maintainable.
-But if your apps are of any complexity SPAM will let you scale to thousands of tests without tearing your hair out.
-Well, less hair anyway.
+SPAM will let you scale to thousands of tests without tearing your hair out.
+(Well, less hair anyway.)

-This is an example test framework implementation using cypress, typescript, and  SPAM to test the [petclinic web app]( https://github.com/spring-projects/spring-petclinic ).
+This repo is an example test framework using cypress, typescript, and SPAM to test the [petclinic web app]( https://github.com/spring-projects/spring-petclinic ).
 You'll need the petclinic app running locally in order for the tests to work.

 The easiest way to get petclinic running is to install docker and pull their prebuilt image:
  ```